 2.3 The Centrality of Design to Technology

 To claim, with Skolimowski and Simon, that technology is about what is to be or what ought to be rather than what is may serve to distinguish it from science but will hardly make it understandable why so much philosophical reflection on technology has taken the form of socio-cultural critique.
 Technology is an ongoing attempt to bring the world closer to the way one wishes it to be.
 Whereas science aims to understand the world as it is, technology aims to change the world.
 These are abstractions, of course.
 For one, whose wishes concerning what the world should be like are realized in technology?
 Unlike scientists, who are often personally motivated in their attempts at describing and understanding the world, engineers are seen, not in the least by engineers themselves, as undertaking their attempts to change the world as a service to the public.
 The ideas on what is to be or what ought to be are seen as originating outside of technology itself; engineers then take it upon themselves to realize these ideas.
 This view is a major source for the widely spread picture of technology as being instrumental, as delivering instruments ordered from ‘elsewhere’, as means to ends specified outside of engineering, a picture that has served further to support the claim that technology is neutral with respect to values, discussed in Section 3.3.1.
 This view involves a considerable distortion of reality, however.
-Many engineers are intrinsically motivated to change the world; in delivering ideas for improvement they are, so to speak, their own best customers.
-The same is true for most industrial companies, particularly in a market economy, where the prospect of great profits is another powerful motivator.
+Many engineers are intrinsically motivated to change the world, in particular the world as shaped by past technologies.
 As a result, much technological development is ‘technology-driven’.

 A candidate example of a technological fix for the problem of global warming would be the currently much debated option of injecting sulfate aerosols into the stratosphere to offset the warming effect of greenhouse gases such as carbon dioxide and methane.
 Such schemes of geoengineering would allow us to avoid facing the—in all likelihood painful—choices that will lead to a reduction of the emission of greenhouse gases into the atmosphere, but will at the same time allow the depletion of the Earth’s reservoir of fossil fuels to continue.
 See for a discussion of technological fixing, e.g., Volti 2009: 26–32.
 Given this situation, and its hazards, the notion of a problem and a taxonomy of problems deserve to receive more philosophical attention than they have hitherto received.